Giants of the Prairies

 The Giants of the Prairies are a group of "world's biggest" roadside attractions found in Western Canada, especially in small towns populated mostly by Ukrainian Canadians.

 List

 In popular culture

 These attractions are referenced in the Kubasonics song "Giants of the Prairies".

+The phenomenon was parodied in the sixth episode of the first season of Corner Gas, "World's Biggest Thing".
+Wherein one of the characters proposes the construction of the "world's biggest hoe" to draw in tourism to the town of Dog River, leaving some citizens unaware of the double entendre the name elicits.